It’s the hidden SEO/website problem that affects thousands of UK businesses.

 The harder ways.

 The simplest way for web professionals to create 301 permanent redirects manually is to add the redirects to a .htaccess file on your server.
 But leave this one to the professionals.
+Get in touch and I’ll be happy to help.

 That’s the common way to redirect if you’ve just had a new website.
 Your web agency will redirect all your old pages to your new pages in bulk.
+And it means they’re unlikely to get mistakenly removed.

 If you’re serious about making money online then you must take redirects and existing external links seriously.
 There are some good tools out there to help analyse external links.
 Get in touch and I’ll be happy to point you to the best one for your situation.